GodOfCoding1/Arcana-Hackathon/readme.md

 	     npm i
 		 npm start

-Webapp should be running at localhost:3000
+- Webapp should be running at localhost:3000

+### 3) Select a stock by searching for it on the search bar on the top left